 5.3.2.1.
 Four samples of the advance warning triangle and at least two protective covers if the advance warning triangles are to be supplied with protective covers;

 5.3.2.2.
-Two samples of the fluorescent or fluorescent retro-reflecting material in which a 100 x 100 mm square can be inscribed and which are fully representative of the material applied under the same conditions to the same base material as used for the advance warning triangle;
+Two samples of the fluorescent or fluorescent retro-reflecting material in which a 100 x 100 mm2 can be inscribed and which are fully representative of the material applied under the same conditions to the same base material as used for the advance warning triangle;